yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-We spend considerably too much time fine tuning the model architecture and hyperparameters.
+We spend considerably too much time fine-tuning the model architecture and hyperparameters.
 Particularly we struggled with generating high quality embeddings for proper training.
 However, The most time-consuming aspect of the project was understanding and implementing the various tools and services, particularly those related to Google Cloud Platform (GCP).
 We faced challenges in setting up and configuring the GCP services,